 Cybersecurity, Software, and Computer Services

-Taiwan’s cybersecurity market is estimated to be worth about $1.6 billion.
+Taiwan’s cybersecurity market is estimated to be worth US$1.74 billion.
 According to the Industrial Technology Research Institute, nearly 80 percent of global network security hardware equipment is produced in Taiwan.
-Software and large-scale security solutions are mostly purchased from foreign suppliers and after-sales service is provided by local system integration vendors.
+Software and large-scale security solutions are mostly purchased from foreign suppliers, with after-sales service being provided by local system integration vendors.
 Israeli software suppliers are the main competitors to U.S. software suppliers in the Taiwan market.
-A $46.8 million annual special budget allocation to upgrade the Taiwan central and local authorities’ cybersecurity infrastructure and management increased awareness about the need to spend on cybersecurity in both public and private sectors.
+One of the goals of the upcoming Ministry of Digital Development (MODD) is to make Taiwan the cybersecurity training hub in APEC and to build a cybersecurity environment through collaboration between the public and private sectors.
 Expanding the international participation and deepening cross-board intelligence sharing also will play important roles in the near future.

-Local demand for cybersecurity has primarily focused on Internet Security, and many local enterprises have also embraced the concepts in the U.S. National Institute of Standards and Technology Cybersecurity Framework: to identify, protect, detect, respond, and recover from cyber attacks.
-In 2020, financial services was the leading Taiwan demand sector for cybersecurity solutions.
-The second largest sector was the Taiwan authorities, including educational institutions.
-Health care was the third largest sector.
-Starting in 2020, all hospitals will be required to have their own Chief Information Security Officer, which will result in an increase in cybersecurity spending.
+Local demand for cybersecurity has primarily focused on internet security, with many local enterprises embracing the concepts in the U.S. National Institute of Standards and Technology (NIST) Cybersecurity Framework, including how to identify, protect, detect, respond, and recover from cyber-attacks.
+In 2020, the financial services industry was the leading demand sector in Taiwan for cybersecurity solutions, with government, educational institutions and healthcare following closely behind in terms of demand.

-The Taiwan authorities are also concerned about cyber attacks from China.
-According to the Taiwan National Security Council, U.S. software companies are welcome to participate in public tenders.
-For tenders from Taiwan’s National Security Council, National Security Bureau and the Ministry of National Defense, all the software/hardware, including parts, cannot be sourced from China.
+The Taiwan authorities are also concerned about cyber-attacks from China.
+According to the Taiwan National Security Council, U.S. software companies are welcome and encouraged to participate in public tenders.
+For tenders from Taiwan’s National Security Council, National Security Bureau and the Ministry of National Defense, all the software/hardware including parts cannot be sourced from China.
 The Taiwan Cyber Security Management Act (the Act) went into effect in January 2019.
 Central and local authorities, public organizations, and critical infrastructure providers are regulated by the Act.
-Along with the Act, a special budget of NT$1.4 billion ($46.8 million) per year (from 2017–2020) is available to assist both central and local authorities improve their cybersecurity infrastructure and management.
+Along with the Act, a special budget of NT$1.4 billion (US$46.8 million) per year (from 2017–2020) is available to assist both central and local authorities improve their cybersecurity infrastructure and management.
 More broadly, the Act has raised awareness of the need for manufacturers to invest in additional cybersecurity tools and attract foreign technology firms to Taiwan.

 In order to promote U.S. cybersecurity companies in Taiwan, CS Taiwan led a delegation of representatives from the Taiwan authorities, critical infrastructure providers, and financial institutions to the RSA Conference in San Francisco, CA, in March 2019 and February 2020.
-CS Taiwan also regularly hosts cybersecurity events for U.S. companies to promote themselves.
+CS Taiwan also regularly hosts cybersecurity events for U.S. companies to participate and promote their solutions.

 Internet of Things (IoT)